google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Written and Created by PaperCraftCentral Susan

-This retro layout also features a sponged background and a way to make paper flowers
+This retro layout project also features a sponged background and a way to make paper flowerslook a bit older.

 "Retro: Involving, relating to, or reminiscent of things past; retrospective"